U.S. watchdogs accuse Chinese Apple supplier of unsafe work conditions

-Sept 4 (Reuters) - Working conditions at a Chinese factory supplying parts for Apple Inc iPads and MacBooks are dangerous and have even deteriorated since they were highlighted a year ago, two labour watchdogs said on Thursday.
+(Reuters) - Working conditions at a Chinese factory supplying parts for Apple Inc iPads and MacBooks are dangerous and have even deteriorated since they were highlighted a year ago, two labor watchdogs said on Thursday.

-Apple, however, said many of the problems were corrected after an inspection last week.

 Workers did not receive proper safety training and were exposed to toxic chemicals as they were not provided with protective equipment “in a timely manner or at all,” the groups said.